Search for genetically modified parasite lines by:

 - New reference P. berghei (ANKA) and P. yoelii (17XNL) ‘mother lines’ for the rapid introduction of transgenes free of a drug-selectable marker.
 The use of these lines (in combination with the GIMO transfection method), which greatly simplifies and speeds up the generation of mutants expressing heterologous proteins, free of drug-resistance genes, and is far faster and requires fewer laboratory animals than existing protocols (Lin et al., 2011.
 Plos One)

-A P. yoelii 17XNL reporter line, PyGFP-luccon, which is marker-free and overnight delivery levitra expresses a GFP-luciferase fusion protein under control of the constitutive eef1α promoter.
+A P. yoelii 17XNL reporter line, PyGFP-luccon, which is marker-free and purchase levitra 20 mg online expresses a GFP-luciferase fusion protein under control of the constitutive eef1α promoter.
 Similar P. berghei reporter lines have been used to visualize and quantify host parasite interactions in vivo, analysis of drug-susceptibility, and in vivo quantification of liver stage development (Lin et al., 2011.
 Plos One)

 - 29 September 2011: A new version of genome of the P. falciparum 3D7 strain is now available on GeneDB, and in this new version all genes have been assigned new gene identifiers (gene ID’s; starting with PF3D7_xxxxxxx)

 • RMgmDB can now be searched using the new PF3D7_ID’s, however only the previous P. falciparum gene identifiers will be displayed.

 • We do not intend to change from the ‘old’ P. falciparum ID’s to the new systematic ID’s as displayed in GeneDB until PlasmoDB have also adopted the new ID’s

 • Links in GeneDB and PlasmoDB (i.e. phenotype information) to both existing and new mutants in RMgmDB are NOT affected